What we know about the devastating storm in Western Alaska

 What's next?

-The region is also still recovering from major flooding in August of last year – Kipnuk, one of the villages hardest hit by the remnants of Typhoon Halong, received one of the first-ever federal disaster declarations for an Alaska tribe in the wake of that flooding.
+The region is also still recovering from major flooding in August 2024.
+Kipnuk, one of the villages hardest hit by the remnants of Typhoon Halong, received one of the first-ever federal disaster declarations for an Alaska tribe in the wake of that flooding.

 You can follow more of KYUK's coverage on the storm here.